OAuth2 Integration#

 • allow the external client to authenticate the user which is logged in using Argus credentials

-A user accessing the external client, will be redirected to the Argus portal for authorization.
-If successfully authorized, Argus will redirect the user back to the external client, with a authorization code.
-The external client can use this authorization code to aquire an Argus session on behalf of the user.
+The most common use case allows users accessing an external client, to be redirected to the Argus portal for authorization.
+If successfully authorized, Argus will redirect the user back to the external client, providing the external client to acquire an Argus session on behalf of the user.

 Argus OAuth2 Access Control#